Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Introduction

-In this study, we aim to elucidate specific aspects of the formation and evolution of EMPGs and high-$z$ galaxies.
-To do this, we use the one-zone model.
-The one-zone model was performed to understand the fundamental parameters that affect the evolution of galaxies with low metal abundances and young ages, such as EMPG galaxies and high-$z$ galaxies, and the extent to which different yields alter chemical evolution.
+In this study, we aim to elucidate the formation and chemical evolution of EMPGs and high-$z$ galaxies through a series of one-zone chemical evolution models.
+These models are designed to probe how fundamental parameters --- such as stellar yields, star formation history, and gas inflow/outflow --- affect the chemical evolution of galaxies with low metallicities and young stellar populations.
+By exploring different nucleosynthetic yield sets, we assess the extent to which these factors influence the enrichment of helium and other elements in early galaxies.